tost11/JavaFx-Carpc/README.md

 First of all you don't want to do that !!!
 Are you still here ?
 Mhm ok...
-Do you realy need the Album Covers? if not install last version from packet manager and be happy.
+Do you realy need the album covers? if not install last version from packet manager and be happy.
-If not you have to compile mpd yourself and that means you need an actuall version of: gcc, cmake, boost, pyhton, meson, ninja.
+If not you have to compile mpd yourself and that means you need an newer version of: gcc, cmake, boost, pyhton, meson, ninja.
 For that have a look at the Scripts in the [setup_data/scripts/raspian_stretch] folder.
-That will keep your pi buissy for a howl day.
+That will keep your pi busy for a howl day.
 For faster compiling you cann disable pyhton tests.
 Also you have to increase the virtual RAM of the rpy for compiling gcc.
-I changed it one GB and it worked fine.
+I changed it one 1GB and it worked fine.

 ### Feature Owncloud